JackPotat0/jackpotat0.github.io/docs/game.md

   Sayaka: Totally nailed that she is the first killer and/or first death.
 Game is pushing too hard.

-  Byakuya: Actually interesting character with defining strengths, weakness and little growth.
+  Byakuya: Actually an interesting character with defining strengths, weakness and little growth.
 All in the hangouts though.
 Serves as an insert point for slightly smarter players.

   Chihiro: I didn't see that coming.

-  Sakura: One of the most upright and and respectable character.
+  Sakura: Probably the most upright and and respectable character.
 RIP.

 </details>